Oxford Hawks men’s 4s threw away a three goal lead to draw 4-4 with Oxford 3s.

 Nonetheless, this was a generally positive performance from the 4s- better game management was required on the day but they will carry this optimism into their forthcoming fixtures, with a win surely only just around the corner.

 A big thanks to Simon Dawson for managing from the sideline, without whom the 4s would not have performed as well as they did.

-Also thanks to Evelyn Hargraves for the excellent photos.
+Thanks also to Evelyn Hargraves for capturing the action.